The Chamber (1996 film): Production history

-Universal bought the film rights for $4 million.
+The first four films based on Grisham novels had all been big hits and producer Brian Grazer persuaded Universal to buy the film rights to The Chamber for $3.75 million before the book had even been written, based on a one-page outline.
 Ron Howard was originally set to direct the film for Universal.
+Grazer said "I bought it before I saw any words.
+I just knew it was Grisham, and I wanted to snatch it.
+I bought it based on what [Grisham’s late agent, Jay Garon] said.
+Which didn’t totally correspond with the synopsis paragraph I read.
+And that didn’t exactly correspond with the book."

+Grisham's novel was different from his earlier works.
+He said before he finished he "got some unsolicited vibes on how to write.
+Some of the studio people had some ideas about what should be in the book, and it was infuriating."

 In May 1994 it was reported William Goldman was paid $1 million to write the script.

 Howard left the project in May 1995 because of what he described as "a hunch".
 He stayed on as a producer though.
 "It's a strong story, and William Goldman is doing great work on the screenplay."

 Brad Pitt was committed to playing Adam Hall, but left the project when Howard left to direct Ransom.

+James Foley came on board to direct while Chris O'Donnell and Gene Hackman agreed to star.
+Some work on the script was done by Phil Alden Robinson then Foley began rewriting the script.
+Grisham was unhappy with the changes.

-William Goldman described the project as a "total wipeout disaster... a terrible experience" and never saw the finished movie.
+William Goldman described the project as a "total wipeout disaster... a terrible experience" and claims he never saw the finished movie.

+Foley said "after eight movies for some reason I'm getting to do exactly what I want.
+I mean, The Chamber is as great an opportunity for me as it can possibly be thematically and I've got Gene Hackman so it's like there is no limit.
+If it isn't great it's only because of me."

 Filming locations

 Scenes were filmed in a photo realistic recreation of the gas chamber on studio sets in Los Angeles.
 Other locations were filmed in Chicago, Jackson, Mississippi, Indianola, Mississippi, Greenwood, Mississippi, Parchman, Mississippi, and Cleveland, Mississippi.